Target plays to strength, combining digital sales and stores

 The company also said Thursday that Chief Financial Officer Cathy Smith is retiring.
 Smith will continue until a successor is named.
 She’ll stay with the company as an adviser until May 2020.

-Target maintained its forecast for full-year adjusted earnings in a range of $5.30 to $5.50 per share.
+Target still expects full-year adjusted earnings in a range of $5.30 to $5.50 per share.
+Analysts polled by FactSet foresee $5.39 per share.
+The maintained outlook may have disappointed investors, as Target’s stock fell 1.6 percent before the opening bell.

+Kohl’s did not have the same holiday success and figures released Thursday sent shares down 7 percent before the opening bell.
+Same-store sales for the holiday period rose 1.2 percent and the company raised the low end of its full-year earnings outlook.
+Yet sales were down sharply from a year earlier, when the department store reported a 6.9 percent jump.

+Kohl’s Corp., based just outside of Milwaukee, now foresees fiscal 2018 earnings between $5.50 and $5.55 per share.
+Its prior guidance was for earnings of $5.35 to $5.55 per share.
+Industry analysts had been projecting earnings of $5.51 per share.